INGREDIENTS(Makes enough for a x1 litre jar)

 - 50ml apple cider vinegar

-- 2 tbsp runny honey or 15g coconut palm sugar
+- 2 tbsp of runny honey or 15g coconut palm sugar

 - 25g ginger, roughly chopped

 - 100g cavolo nero or kale

 - 150g spinach